-We keep snow ploughs at strategic locations around the country, with a larger number in the North and Scotland, as they usually experience the most snowfall.
+We keep snow ploughs at strategic locations around the country, with a larger number in the North of England and Scotland, as they usually experience the most snowfall.

 Our sophisticated weather management service also helps us forecast where adverse weather will arrive, informing plans to deal with the worst areas using snow ploughs and other resources.

 Can trains run on snow and ice in much colder climates?

 Countries with more extreme weather than Britain have the same problem and must sometimes slow down their trains to cope with severe conditions.
 In recent winters, heavy snow has caused substantial disruption to rail networks across Europe.

 In Britain, we use speed restrictions to reduce the risks of trains missing their stops or passing signals.
 Britain is also investing in more modern trains that will perform better in snow and ice.